 We have a whole school approach following 'Spelling Shed SOW' in KS2 to show secure learning and development across the year groups.
-This progresses from the KS1 focus on Letters & Sounds and Direct phonics.
-All year groups give spelling rules / patterns / NC word list words for homework and regular testing of these is important in every year group.
-Children can play games on Spelling Shed and Teachers can set assignments for home learning, which can be monitored to create individualised lists for children.
+This progresses from EYFS and KS1 focus on (Essential) Letters & Sounds and Direct phonics for additional support.
+All year groups give spelling rules/patterns / NC word list words for homework and regular testing of these is important in every year group.
+Children can play games on the Spelling Shed and teachers can set assignments for home learning, which can be monitored to create individualised lists for children.